NegatioN/BattleRiteStats/_characters/oldur.md

       name: Renew
       type: support
     - color: red
-      description: Quicksand can be recast to throw Lesser Quicksand.
-It applies Time Bomb instead of consuming it.
-      icon: 35a1515e35b5104449dfa8802c5aa0e2
-      name: Sand Struck
-      type: offense
-    - color: red
       description: Time Bomb deals 2 bonus damage and also deals its damage to nearby enemies when it detonates.
       icon: 1e376cc95b8550443b527db1234300bd